alexbochman/alexbochman/README.md

 I'm currently studying computer science student at the University of Massachusetts Lowell.
 I'm interested in learning new things, software engineering, and all things tech.
 Additionally, I'm looking for work getting started as a software engineer!
+Resume going up on my website soon!

 ## 📬  Get in touch!
 - **Email:** alexbochman22@gmail.com